Graduate Level Quantitative Intern (Paid)

 Aptech produces one of the leading computational analysis software programs, GAUSS.
 GAUSS is the product of decades of innovation and enhancement that helps people achieve their goals by offering products and applications that define the leading edge of statistical analysis capabilities.
-GAUSS applications range from physics to finance, with a matrix-based language that provides the flexibility to tackle fundamental to advanced modelling and analysis needs.
-With the power to learn through innovation, our customers are able to validate their own hypotheses while drawing more refined conclusions about their industry and vision.
+GAUSS applications range from physics to finance, and provides the flexibility to tackle fundamental to advanced modelling and analysis needs.

 ABOUT THE INTERNSHIP